DaMouse404/http-transport-cache/README.md

 A HTTP spec compliant caching layer for `blackadder`.

+## Warnings

+The cached response only contains the simplified `blackadder` request and response so as not to waste cache space.

 ## No Cache

 If the response specifically includes a `no-cache` directive it will not be cached.